HelloChatterbox/dev_documentation/docs/skill-development/introduction/python-resources.md

 If you are new to Python or programming in general there are lots of resources online to catering to all experience levels.
 Once you have the basics, a simple Skill can be a great way to try them out in a real project.

-Mycroft uses Python 3 and as of December 2019 supports Python 3.5-3.7.
+Chatterbox uses Python 3 and as of December 2019 supports Python 3.5-3.7.

 The following are a collection of resources recommended by members of our Community.
-If you know of other great resources please let us know in the [Dev channel of Mycroft Chat](https://chat.mycroft.ai/community/channels/dev).
+If you know of other great resources please let us know in the [Dev channel of Chatterbox Chat](https://chat.chatterbox.ai/community/channels/dev).

 ## Books